 Graduate Financial Aid

-Financial aid may be available for those degree-seeking graduate students seeking assistance.
+Financial aid may be available for degree-seeking graduate students.
 The federal government requires that any student seeking the use of Title IV funds must first be admitted to a degree-seeking program.
 Once you have been accepted, our office will be notified so we can begin to prepare your aid for the upcoming year.
-Use the links on the left to explore aid options.

 These annual student expense budgets reflect average cost of attendance figures.
 If you plan to attend classes during the Summer term as well, please contact our office once you have registered for the Summer term.
-If you register for more than the budgeted amount or if your projected personal expenses are higher than our estimate, you are encouraged to contact a financial aid counselor to discuss your needs and the possibility of increasing your individual personal expense allowance.
+If you register for more than the budgeted amount or if your projected personal expenses are higher than our estimate, and you are a full-time graduate student, you are encouraged to contact a financial aid counselor to discuss your needs and the possibility of increasing your individual personal expense allowance.

 Since gift aid is limited, the majority of a graduate student's financial aid eligibility comes in the form of federal student loans.
 If you wish to be considered for these loans, you must file the Free Application for Federal Student Aid (FAFSA).
 As an independent student, you will only need to submit your income and asset information, and that of your spouse, if married.
 The FAFSA becomes available to file each October 1st for the next academic year.
 For our graduate student population, we encourage you to submit the FAFSA three months prior to the first term you plan to enroll for that academic year and renew it annually.

-Your federal loan eligibility will be impacted by all other resources such as employee reimbursement, graduate assistantship tuition remission, grants/ scholarships as your total resources cannot exceed the cost of attendance as determined by the Office of Financial Aid.
+Your federal loan eligibility will be impacted by all other resources such as employee reimbursement, graduate assistantship tuition remission, grants, and scholarships as your total resources cannot exceed the cost of attendance as determined by the Office of Financial Aid.